-A second-degree injury occurs when the acromioclavicular ligament is completely tom, but the coracoclavicular ligament remains intact.
+A second-degree injury occurs when the acromioclavicular ligament is completely torn, but the coracoclavicular ligament remains intact.
 This can also include subluxation or partial displacement.

-Athletes are the most likely candidates for AC injuries, more specifically football players and hockey players.
+Pinnacle Orthopedic doctors have revealed that athletes are the most likely candidates for AC injuries, more specifically football players and hockey players.
 These being the sports that usually put lots of stress on the shoulders in general.

-It's very important to find out the exact happenings of the injury, that is did the athlete fall on the outstretched arm, fall on the shoulder, or receive a severe blow to the arm (Acromial area).
+It's very important to find out the exact happenings of the injury.
+Did the athlete fall on the outstretched arm, fall on the shoulder, or receive a severe blow to the arm (Acromial area)?
 It is important when examining the area to rule out pain from the contusion by manipulating the clavicle at midshaft.